SignPath/website/docs/documentation/crypto-providers/gpg.md

 3. Execute `SCD LEARN` to fetch the private key references.
 For details, see the `UseSignPathCryptokiGpgConfiguration` function in the GPG scenario of the [Linux container samples].
 4. Import the key into the GPG key chain with `gpg --import` .
 See the `ImportGpgKeys` function in the GPG scenario of the [Linux container samples].

-For referencing a specific GPG key in the later signing commands (`-GpgKeyId` parameter), you can use the GPG key's fingerprint, key ID, the full user ID, or the email address.
+For referencing a specific GPG key in the later signing commands (`-GpgKeyId` parameter), you can use the GPG key's fingerprint, key ID, the full user ID, or email address.

+> **CI user <-> signing policy assignment**
+>
+> We strongly recommend to use an **isolated CI user** for GPG signing, which is **assigned to exactly one signing policy as submitter**.
+>
+> Reasoning: When performing a GPG signing operation (e.g. `gpg --sign -u my-gpg-key@example.com`), a GPG _public key_ is selected.
+Internally (via `gnupg-pkcs11`), the corresponding SignPath project / signing policy is selected via the GPG key's _public key hash_ (a "keygrip" in the [GnuPG lingo](https://www.gnupg.org/documentation/manuals/gnupg/Glossary.html)).
+This means that when two or more signing policies are referencing _the same GPG key_, the signing policy cannot be determined unambiguously.
+Instead `gnupg-pkcs11` would just filter out all signing policies and the `gpg --sign` command errors with "signing failed: No secret key".
+{:.panel.warning}

 ## Signing code with GPG